zodern/meteor-up/docs/docs.md

 **If your username is `root` or you're using AWS EC2, you don't need to follow these steps**

 Please ensure your key file (pem) is not protected by a passphrase.
 This setup process will require NOPASSWD access to sudo.
-(Since Meteor needs port 80, sudo access is required.)

 Make sure you also add your ssh key to the `/YOUR_USERNAME/.ssh/authorized_keys` list.